telverneck/discourseAutomationCapy/README.md

 # Author: Telmo Rodrigues Correa

 - This is only for fun, play around with Cucumber automation using Discourse web site
+- Also using Capybara framework and Rspec
+- Ruby <3

 ## Installation:
 - Requires Ruby 2.7 or higher Windows: https://rubyinstaller.org/downloads/